Little Big Adventure 2

 Little Big Adventure 2 is a 1997 adventure game developed by Adeline Software International and published by Electronic Arts.

-It was later re-released by Activision in June 1997 in North America under the name Twinsen's Odyssey.
+It was later re-released by Activision in July 1997 in North America under the name Twinsen's Odyssey.
 In July 1997, both Electronic Arts and Virgin Interactive Software re-released LBA 2 - Virgin Interactive Software doing so under the name of "Twinsen's Odyssey".
 LBA 2 sold over 300,000 copies worldwide.
+Versions for Sega Saturn and PlayStation were planned but never released.

 The game is a sequel to Little Big Adventure (also known as Relentless: Twinsen's Adventure).
 LBA 2 was also the third game created under the label of Adeline Software International.
 The game features three-dimensional environments and full-motion video, and all of its music is in CD-DA quality.

 In October 2011 Little Big Adventure 2 was re-released digitally on GOG.com and in October 2015 on Steam.
-In October 2021 both Little Big Adventure 1 and 2 engines source code were released under the GPL.
+In October 2021 both Little Big Adventure 1 and 2 engines source codes were released under the GPL.

 Gameplay

-Little Big Adventure 2 has two viewing modes - for indoor scenes it uses a 3D isometric perspective (the game field is rotated 45 degrees) like its predecessor, but for outdoor scenes a 3D perspective view is used.
+Little Big Adventure 2 has two viewing modes - for indoor scenes it uses a 3D isometric perspective like its predecessor, but for outdoor scenes a 3D perspective view is used.
 All characters and vehicles are 3D polygon-based objects, allowing for full rotation and movement abilities.
 The interior game field is divided in scenes (a small block of the game that is active).
 After completion of certain tasks the player is presented with a full motion video sequence.
 All text in the game is spoken by the characters.
-The LBA world is considered extremely large and varied for games of its time.
-There are three planets to visit, with Twinsun and Zeelich containing their own islands, each with their own unique graphical style.
 Essentially every character in the game is interactive and will respond differently when Twinsen speaks to them.
+Enemies are often performing tasks while the game world is active.

 Like its predecessor, LBA 2 is real-time adventure.
 It combines several action game/arcade sequences and some elements from the role-playing game genre.
 The game's gameplay is partially free-roaming, allowing the player to travel around the islands once they have been "unlocked" by completing certain objectives; there are also many tasks which are optional or non-linear.
 Certain locations in the game are initially blocked from the player until they progress to a certain stage.

-Almost all characters can be talked to, and enemies are often performing tasks while the game world is active.
+The world in LBA 2 is considered extremely large and varied for games of its time.
+There are three planets to visit, with Twinsun and Zeelich containing their own islands, each with their own unique graphical style.
+Compared to LBA which was based only on Twinsun but covered the entirety of that planet, LBA 2 only revisits Citadel Island and Desert Island from its predecessor.
+Emerald Moon serves as a setting for a small part of the game.
+Rather, the latter part of LBA 2 is set on Zeelich which is a two-layered planet with numerous points of interest on each layer.